 Where total return swaps are used, certain costs and fees may be incurred in connection therewith, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
 The amount of such fees may be fixed or variable.
-Further information on costs and fees incurred by the fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the custodian, if applicable, will be disclosed in the annual report.
-Revenues arising from the use of total return swaps shall in general - net of direct or indirect operational costs - accrue to the fund's assets.
+Further information on costs and fees incurred by the Fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the Depositary, if applicable, will be disclosed in the annual report.
+Revenues arising from the use of total return swaps will generally - net of direct or indirect operational costs - accrue to the Fund's assets.

-The fund pays 30% of the gross revenues generated from securities lending and borrowing as costs/fees to the Management Company and retains 70% of the gross revenues generated from such transactions.
+The Fund pays 30% of the gross revenues generated from securities lending transactions as costs/ fees to the Management Company and retains 70% of the gross revenues generated from such transactions.
 Out of the 30%, the Management Company retains 5% for its own coordination and oversight tasks and pays the direct costs (e.g., transaction and collateral management costs) to external service providers.
-The remaining amount (after deduction of the Management Company costs and the direct costs) is paid to DWS Investment GmbH for initiating, preparing and executing securities lending and borrowing.
+The remaining amount (after deduction of the Management Company costs and the direct costs) is paid to DWS Investment GmbH for initiating, preparing and executing securities lending transactions.

-For simple reverse repurchase agreement transactions, i.e., those which are not used to reinvest cash collateral received under securities lending and borrowing or a repurchase agreement transaction, the fund retains 100% of the gross revenues, less the transaction costs that the fund pays as direct costs to an external service provider.
+For simple reverse repurchase agreement transactions, i.e., those which are not used to reinvest cash collateral received under a securities lending or a repurchase agreement transaction, the Fund retains 100% of the gross revenues, less the transaction costs that the Fund pays as direct costs to an external service provider.